hackclub/hackclub/workshops/chrome_extension/README.md

 [capture_2]: ./assets/capture_2.PNG

 # Building a Chrome Extension
-Building Chrome extensions is super easy!

 This workshop will guide you through the setup, development, and distribution of a Chrome extension.

+The full code for the extension is available [here](https://github.com/shmishtopher/HackPad).

 ## Creating a New Extension